You Don't Have to Figure This Out Alone.

 Your Log Doesn't Need to Be Perfect

-Open the Learning LogFind Your People First
+Open the Learning LogFind Your People

 The homeschool community in Pennsylvania is active, welcoming, and full of families who felt exactly like you do right now.
 Many families find a co-op first — and figure out the paperwork second.
 Two trusted starting points: